The Ambulatory electrocardiogram (ECG) - holter monitoring is a test where the

 This test is useful for detecting transient rhythm disorders of the heart, which are not detected at the time when an ECG is done.
 This test is indicated for patients with palpitations, giddiness or fainting spells.
 By quantifying the amount and type of ECG abnormalities, it will be able to provide quantitative and qualitative information on the effect of the drug therapy.

 There are no risks involved.
 However, some patients may experience skin irritations from the prolonged contact with the electrodes.
-If you are allergic to plasters or micropore tapes, please inform the medical technologist as they will be able to provide you with hypoallergenic tapes and electrodes.
+If you are allergic to plasters or micropore tapes, please inform the Cardiac Physiologist/Technologist as they will be able to provide you with hypoallergenic tapes and electrodes.

 Subscribe to our mailing list to get the updates to your inbox